'Two-in-One Dream Come True' for Health Promotion Grad

 “I can actually see the Coca-Cola factory from my window.
 That’s amazing, going from seeing crawfish and Airport Boulevard in Mobile.”

-Barclay, 24, earned a bachelor’s degrees in kinesiology from the University of South Alabama in 2020.
+Barclay, 24, earned a bachelor’s degrees in exercise science from the University of South Alabama in 2020.
 She earned a master’s degree in health promotion in spring 2022.
 For her graduate assistantship, she worked in community engagement for the Office of Diversity, Equity and Inclusion.

 At Morehouse, she uses all of her training and experience.